Machlomovirus

 Machlomovirus is a genus of plant viruses, in the family Tombusviridae.
 Plants serve as natural hosts.
-There is only one species in this genus: Maize chlorotic mottle virus (MCMV), which causes significant losses in maize production worldwide.
-MCMV was first identified in the U.S. state of Kansas causing Maize lethal necrosis disease/MLN/corn lethal necrosis, a severe disease that negatively affects all stages of development for maize plants.
+There are two species in this genus, including Maize chlorotic mottle virus (MCMV), which causes significant losses in maize production worldwide.
+MCMV was first identified in the U.S. state of Kansas causing maize lethal necrosis disease/MLN/corn lethal necrosis, a severe disease that negatively affects all stages of development for maize plants.

+Taxonomy

+The genus contains the following species, listed by scientific name and followed by their common names.